-In the winter of 2005, The Union Ice Company began construction of its central manufacturing and distribution facility in the city of Vernon, California.
+In the winter of 2005, Arctic Glacier, formerly known as The Union Ice Company, began construction of its central manufacturing and distribution facility in the city of Vernon, California.
 The design of the plant utilizes every modern day technology known to the ice industry.
-When it was completed, the refrigeration engineers of Union Ice incorporated some of their own wisdom into the design.
+When it was completed, the refrigeration engineers of Arctic Glacier incorporated some of their own wisdom into the design.
 These energy modifications would later be designed into future ice plants.

 Our Vernon facility is a 600 ton (1,200,000 lb) per day manufacturing plant.
 This capacity is reached with eight 75 ton per day icemakers.
 Two other very important elements were designed into the plant that would ultimately produce the highest quality ice product available.
 The water purification and the drying belt.

 Our water filtration system takes regular city water and transforms it into “bottled water quality” purified water.
 The water is initially filtered through carbon filters and is then processed through the water softeners.
 The water then traverses through pre-filters before its next and most important destination – the Reverse Osmosis System.
 Basically, the osmotic process uses membranes that act like extremely fine filters to create purified water.

 This water is then pumped into a storage tank.
 As the water is called for by the icemakers, it exits the tank and passes through an ultraviolet light chamber which destroys any residual bacteria that may be in the water.
 The results are clean purified water which makes perfect crystal clear ice.